Plugins / Web

 Glyph Reordering — The South Asian family of scripts (Indic) exhibit rendering complications that are not found in any other script.
 Letters are drawn in a different order from that in which they are typed or stored in memory, glyphs are inserted or rearranged and complex ligatures are formed.
-The actual amount of pre-processing necessary to convert a series of Unicode Devanagari characters into a series of glyphs is vast.
-It should therefore come as no surprise that the Unicode Standard had to dedicate more than twelve pages just describing the proper processing of Devanagari characters!
+The actual amount of pre-processing necessary to convert a series of Unicode Devanagari characters into a series of glyphs is extensive.
+It should therefore come as no surprise that the Unicode Standard had to dedicate more than twelve pages just describing the proper processing of Devanagari characters.

 Contextual shaping for Indic scripts must deal with complex glyph rearrangements and ligatures.

 Multiple Code Points — The difficulty with contextual shaping is that a given character, for all of its various glyph forms, usually has only one defined code point in the Unicode Standard.
 Similarly, ligatures often do not have a Unicode code point.
 It is the responsibility of the layout/shaping engine to determine, at run time depending on the context, the appropriate visual form of each character in the text.